 What to bring to short meetings

-A fully charged battery runs the computer for about 4.5 hours (with 6-cell battery pack).
+A fully charged battery runs the computer for about 4.5 hours.
 If your meeting is shorter than that, you probably do not need to bring anything with you other than the computer.

 What to bring to long meetings